Do braces hurt? - What you can really expect

 Do fixed braces hurt more than aligners?

-Fixed braces often initially lead to stronger feelings of pressure than transparent aligners due to the continuous force effect.
-The latter can be removed and exert very even, gentle forces - making them particularly comfortable in everyday life.
-Nevertheless, aligners can also cause a slight feeling of tension in the first few days, especially when inserting them.
-When inserting the braces, we usually explain in detail what you can expect and how you can deal with any discomfort.
-If you do experience pain, it is advisable to consult your orthodontist for suitable treatment measures and solutions.
+Because of the constant force they apply, fixed braces often cause a stronger sensation of pressure at first than clear aligners.
+Clear aligners can be removed and exert very even, gentle forces —which is why they are particularly comfortable for everyday use.
+However, even clear aligners can cause a slight feeling of tightness in the first few days, especially when they are first inserted.
+When fitting the aligners, we usually explain in great detail what to expect and how to manage any discomfort.
+If pain does occur, it is advisable to consult your orthodontist to receive appropriate treatment options and solutions.

 Our experience: Good preparation takes away the fear